felixakiragreen/visaviz/README.md

 - add support for threads
 - display threads with same color
 - highlight all tweets in the same thread
+- make the Tweet preview a bit prettier

 **12021·01·15**
 - display all the tweets in a LazyGrid with random colors (sorted by date)